Here are some more photos of my students' colorful bowls from the Winter EC art show, if you'd like to see. They turned out really great, I think.

 Saturday, January 4, 2014

-On our way back from Wisconsin, we stopped in Bloomington for a couple days to spend some holiday time with Eli's Family.
+On our way back from Wisconsin, we stopped in Bloomington for a couple days for more family-holiday-fun-times.
 As usual, I took a lot of photos of Maya and not much else.

 Her "ha" (hat) was very exciting to take n and off.